-AFTER THE PERMIAN PERIOD

-Eventually, the Zechstein Sea dried up.
+AFTER THE PERMIAN PERIOD Eventually, the Zechstein Sea dried up.
 Permian rocks were covered by later sediments, but in this area they have been weathered and eroded away in the last 250 million years, leaving the yellow dolostones we see today in the Boston Spa district.

-Boston Spa lay on the edge of the Zechstein Sea in late Permian times

-Coastal sand dunes

-Drawing © Richard Bell

-1 TOP OF DEEP DALE SE 421 462

-Here you will find an interpretation board which gives information about the geology and archaeology of this area.
+Boston Spa lay on the edge of the Zechstein Sea in late Permian times Shallow water, with limey mud on the sea-bed Coastal sand dunes Drawing © Richard Bell Algal mounds (stromatolites) in shallow water 1 TOP OF DEEP DALE SE 421 462 Here you will find an interpretation board which gives information about the geology and archaeology of this area.
 This area was covered by ice until about 12,000 years ago.
 Mammoths, cave bears and woolly rhinoceros roamed the cold hills and valleys.
 Ice-sheets deposited stones and clay called glacial till (boulder clay).
 Large meltwater rivers from glaciers in Wharfedale flowed over frozen ground and deposited limestone blocks and sandstone pebbles on top of the glacial till.
 The fields at the top of Deep Dale are strewn with pebbles which were carried by ice or meltwater.
 Deep Dale is an example of a meltwater gully.
 Several smaller gullies in nearby fields can be seen running into Deep Dale, which is now a dry valley.
 2 JACKDAW CRAG SE 422 465